tayzlor/drupal-kickstart-behat/README.md

 Modify `/tests/behat/behat.yml`
 Set `base_url` to your local host

-    # Run tests
-    cd /tests/behat
-    ./bin/behat

-Edit `behat.local.yml` and set your drush alias and base_url for the site you are testing.
+Edit `behat.local.yml` and set your drush alias for the site you are testing.

 If you are using Saucelabs then set